zowe/docs-site/docs/getting-started/freqaskques.md

 3. Select the **Create a New Connection to z/OS** option.
 4. Follow the instructions, and enter all required information to complete the profile creation.

-You can also watch [the Getting Started with Zowe Explorer video](https://www.youtube.com/watch?v=G_WCsFZIWt4) to understand how to use the basic features of the extension.
+You can also watch [Getting Started with Zowe Explorer](https://www.youtube.com/watch?v=G_WCsFZIWt4) to understand how to use the basic features of the extension.

 </details>